 For all these reasons, the impact of imperfect CTE for a particular object will depend on the location and morphology of the source and on the distribution of electrons in the field of view (from sources, background, cosmic rays, and hot pixels).
 The magnitude of the CTE loss increases continuously as new charge traps form over time.
-A recent ISR, WFC3 ISR 2021-09, summarizes our current understanding of CTE in WFC3/UVIS and the CTE website provides an up-to-date list of tools, tips, and insights.
+WFC3 ISR 2021-09 provides an overview of our overall current understanding of CTE in WFC3/UVIS, while WFC3 ISR 2024-04 presents updated coefficients for the empirical model for PSF photometry.
+The CTE website provides an up-to-date list of tools, tips, and insights.